ibm-cloud-docs/hpc-slurm/troubleshooting.md

 {: troubleshoot}
 {: support}

-Schematics isn't able to create a workspace, and you are seeing the following error message: `You don't have the required to create a workspace in any resource groups.
-You must be assigned the manager role on the Schematics service in at least one resource group.
+{{site.data.keyword.bpshort}} isn't able to create a workspace, and you are seeing the following error message: `You don't have the required to create a workspace in any resource groups.
+You must be assigned the manager role on the {{site.data.keyword.bpshort}} service in at least one resource group.
 Contact your account administrator for access.`
 {: tsSymptoms}

 You don't have the required access to create a workspace in any resource groups.
-You must be assigned the manager role on the Schematics service in at least one resource group.
+You must be assigned the manager role on the {{site.data.keyword.bpshort}} service in at least one resource group.
 {: tsCauses}

-Contact your account administrator and get assigned with the manager role on the Schematics service in at least one resource group.
+Contact your account administrator and get assigned with the manager role on the {{site.data.keyword.bpshort}} service in at least one resource group.
 {: tsResolve}

 ## Why is IBM Cloud Schematics not able to provision the cluster and fails with an authorization error?